The Federal Government will Become America's Model Employer for the 21st Century.

 I have received a notification letter and PIN from OPM.

-I think I may be impacted but have not received a letter.
+I think I may be impacted and do not have a letter.

 Already have a MyIDCare account?
 Log in here

-If you received a notification letter and PIN code from the Office of Personnel Management, we have determined that your Social Security Number and other personal information was stolen in a cyber intrusion involving background investigation records.
+If you received a notification letter and 25-digit PIN code from the Office of Personnel Management, we have determined that your Social Security number and other personal information were compromised in the background investigation records incident.

 If you’ve received a notification letter and PIN code from OPM, please sign up for MyIDCare.